aj112358/ML_Notes/02_End_to_End_Machine_Learning_Project/02_notes.md

 ## 2.5 - Select and Train a Model

+We have invested a lot of time in understanding the problem, exploring our data set, and creating a transformation pipeline.
+We are finally ready to take our cleaned data and train a model using it!

 ### 2.5.1 - Training and Evaluating on the Training Set
 ### 2.5.2 - Better Evaluation Using Cross-Validation